petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md

 | **Schedule** | Schedule a date to display or expire the article, if desired. | See [Scheduling Web Content](./using-expiration-and-review-dates-in-web-content.md) for more information. |
 | **Search** | Set whether this article will be indexed for search. | |
 | **Related Assets** | Select any related assets, if desired. | |

+!!! note
+    Before {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+`, the Permissions option appears in the Properties tab only when first creating an article.

 ## Related Topics